 On this dayJul 06, 2016

-Philando Castile Killed by Police in St. Paul, Minnesota
+Philando Castile Killed by Police in Minnesota

 St. Anthony Police Department via AP

-On July 6, 2016, 32-year-old Philando Castile was shot and killed by Jeronimo Yanez, a St. Anthony police officer, during a traffic stop for a broken taillight in St. Paul, Minnesota.
+On July 6, 2016, 32-year-old Philando Castile was shot and killed by Jeronimo Yanez, a St. Anthony police officer, during a traffic stop for a broken taillight in Falcon Heights, Minnesota.
 Mr. Castile, who had a legally registered gun and a lawful permit to carry the weapon, was shot multiple times from close range while inside the car with his fiancée, Diamond Reynolds, and her four-year-old daughter.
 Officer Yanez's reckless and deadly actions soon became yet another rallying cry among ongoing outrage and protests regarding police brutality against the African American community.

 Later investigation revealed that Officer Yanez initiated the traffic stop that day as a pretext to check Mr. Castile's and Ms. Reynolds's identifications.
 In police dispatch audio recordings, he can be heard saying, “The two occupants just look like people that were involved in a robbery.
 The driver looks more like one of our suspects, just because of the wide-set nose.
 I couldn’t get a good look at the passenger.”